restfulapi/restful-api/README.md

 Now we have defined the short-object behavior in one location, and have multiple resource representations re-using it.
 We will cover marshaller templates in more detail in a later section.

+###Deep marshalling associations
+The declarative marshallers can be instructed to deep marshall associations; that is, instead of marshalling an association as a short-object reference, the associated object or collection is passed along to another marshaller that supports its class.
+Deep marshalling can be set as the default on a declarative marshaller with the deepMarshallsAssociations setting:

+    resource 'things' config {
+        representation {
+            mediaTypes = ["application/json"]
+            marshallers {
+                jsonDomainMarshaller {
+                    deepMarshallsAssociations true
+                }
+            }
+        }
+    }

+With that setting, any fields representing an association will be deep marshalled by passing the value of the field into the marshalling framework.

+The deepMarshallsAssociations can also be used in declarative marshaller templates.

+Deep marshalling for association fields can also be specified at the field level, overriding the value of deepMarshallsAssociations.
+For example:

+    resource 'things' config {
+        representation {
+            mediaTypes = ["application/json"]
+            marshallers {
+                jsonDomainMarshaller {
+                    deepMarshallsAssociations true
+                    includesFields {
+                        field 'parts' deep false
+                        field 'subPart'
+                    }
+                }
+            }
+        }
+    }

+Assuming both parts and subPart represent associated objects, the parts field will be marshalled as a short-object representation, while the subPart field will be deep marshalled (because the default behavior for the marshaller is deep-marshalling, per the deepMarshallsAssociations setting).

+The 'deep' setting can be used anywhere a field can be defined; however, it has no effect on fields that do not represent associations on a domain object.

 ###Adding additional fields
 In general, it is necessary to add non-persistent fields to the representation.
 The most common requirement is to add affordances, such as an _href attribute referring to the resource, or supplemental data not present as persistent fields.